 Top System for Monitoring

 Due to its affordability and flexibility, I’m giving the medal to Ring for professional monitoring.
-As its most expensive plan costs three times less than Nest’s cheapest, this was a pretty easy choice for me.
 The one advantage Nest Secure has is that users can review, share, and save videos for free while Ring customers would have to pay $3 a month or $30 a year.
 Still, the numbers don’t lie— Ring’s prices are where it’s at.

 Nest Secure Vs. Ring Alarm Customer Support